This is a part of my learning journey follow along. See the initial article and the table of contents here: Web3 journey follow along.

 How to best learn?
 By building.
 That's why I've started learning blockchain development.

-My initial learning plan was laid out (see: Crypto journey follow along), and I started working on it.
+My initial learning plan was laid out (see: Web3 journey follow along), and I started working on it.

 Here is my update after one month.

 First, I wanted to learn React.
 While it's possible to develop with Python (I'm familiar with it), React has become the de facto language of choice for the frontend.